 In general, if you need noise canceling of sounds from your teaching environment, these are perfect for your online class.

 - The microphone audio is good for chat but not any type other type of voice work.

-These headphones come with a built in microphone and provide some of the best noise cancelling we’ve heard at this price point.
-What’s also quite helpful about the build in microphone is that it’s adjustable with regards to it’s position in relation to your mouth.
+These headphones have a built-in microphone and provide some of the best noise canceling we’ve heard at this price point.
+What’s also quite helpful about the built microphone is its adjustable position in relation to your mouth.

-Last, these things are design specifically for the online classroom and teaching environment.
-With a durable build, built in volume control and a plug and play design, the Cyber Acoustic headphones are great choice for online teachers.
+Last, these headphones are designed specifically for the online classroom and teaching environment.
+The Cyber Acoustic headphones are a great choice for online teachers with a durable build, built-in volume control, and a plug-and-play design.

 - Small and lightweight.

 - Comfortable design with good audio.

 - They are not made for listening to music or YouTube.
 The sound is tinny with no base.